-When modelling and simulating dynamic systems, the notion of activity is a key notion, which, in some contexts, can lead to structure changes of the state space as coined by [13], with the notion of dynamic systems embedding a dynamic structure.
-An attempt to quantify and formalize a simulated system activity has been proposed in [14] for model exploration.
+When modeling and simulating dynamic systems, the notion of activity is a key notion, which, in some contexts, can lead to structure changes of the state space as coined by Giavitto et al.,13 with the notion of dynamic systems embedding a dynamic structure.
+An attempt to quantify and formalize a simulated system activity has been proposed by Coquillard and Hill14 for model exploration.

-Even if many computer science studies attempt to frame the notion of activity for modelling and simulating systems, this task remains interdisciplinary.
+Even if many computer science studies attempt to frame the notion of activity for modeling and simulating systems, this task remains interdisciplinary.
 Therefore, to extend the definition of activity, looking in the mirror of other disciplines would be judicious.
 Although the concept of activity is found in many disciplines, very few address activity explicitly.
-Activity concept is used idiosyncratically.
+The activity concept is used idiosyncratically.
 Analyzing activity in every discipline, in the same study, should allow federating this notion and building more abstracted elements.
 Finally, it is expected that interactions between disciplines will be facilitated.

-This study aims at using the activity notion through four scientific disciplines: computer science, biology, economics, and epistemology.
-Our goal is to analyze activity answering in every section/discipline the five fundamental questions: (i) What is activity in this context?, (ii) Why use it?, (iii) How to define it?, (iv) Where to use it?, (v) When to use it?
+This study aims at using the activity notion through four scientific disciplines: computer science, biology, economics and epistemology.
+Our goal is to analyze activity answering in every section/discipline the five fundamental questions:

+- (i) What is activity in this context?

+- (ii) Why use it?

+- (iii) How to define it?

+- (iv) Where to use it?

+- (v) When to use it?

-It is believed that: activity can be used at many specification levels, in a federative interdisciplinary approach, to achieve an activity-based architecture for modeling and simulating component systems.
+It is believed that activity can be used at many specification levels, in a federative interdisciplinary approach, to achieve an activity-based architecture for modeling and simulating component systems.

-If we come back to the definition of the word Activity, we can realize that it is derived:
+If we come back to the definition of the word 'activity', we can realize that it is derived as follows:

-"From Latin: actives.
+'From Latin: actives.
 Meaning 'state of being active, briskness, liveliness' recorded from 1520s.
-A specific deed, action, function, or sphere of action: social activities - A work, esp. in elementary grades at school, that involves direct experience by the student rather than textbook study - An energetic activity; animation; liveliness - A use of energy or force; an active movement or operation - A normal mental or bodily power, function, or process - An organizational unit or the function it performs" (American Heritage(R) Dictionary.)
+A specific deed, action, function, or sphere of action: social activities - A work, esp. in elementary grades at school, that involves direct experience by the student rather than textbook study - An energetic activity; animation; liveliness - A use of energy or force; an active movement or operation - A normal mental or bodily power, function, or process - An organizational unit or the function it performs' (American Heritage® Dictionary.)

 This mille-feuille meaning can be refined progressively.
-To approach, draw, and catch the fundamental entities of activity, a first attempt should be discursive.
+To approach, draw and catch the fundamental entities of activity, a first attempt should be discursive.

-First, a brief state-of-the-art of activity in Simulation and then a new definition is proposed (cf. Section 2).
-In Computer Science, cellular interactions and their ability to exhibit life by reproduction has been majestically modeled by John Von Neumann and his Theory of Self-Reproducing Automata [15].
-In Section 3, activity definitions of Section 2 are applied in the context of Game of Life artificial metaphor.
-"Artificial interactions" are investigated.
-Then, "biological and ecological interactions" are considered, modeled, and simulated through activity in Section 4.
+First, a brief state of the art of activity in simulation is given and then a new definition is proposed (cf. Section 2).
+In computer science, cellular interactions and their ability to exhibit life by reproduction has been majestically modeled by John Von Neumann and his Theory of Self-Reproducing Automata.15 In Section 3, activity definitions of Section 2 are applied in the context of the Game of Life artificial metaphor.
+'Artificial interactions' are investigated.
+Then, 'biological and ecological interactions' are considered, modeled and simulated through activity (approaching the energetic aspects contained in activity, correlated to the notion of forces and movements initiated by a source of energy) in Section 4.
 After the study of both artificial and biological interactions, activity is considered in decision processes achieved by men living in society from an economics point of view (cf. Section 5).
 Finally, the reflexivity of the modeling process through the use of activity definitions is presented.
 By reflexivity we mean the modeling mechanisms achieved by the subject with respect to knowledge and beliefs.
 The broad sense of modeling (including the decision process) is thus re-considered in epistemology (cf. Section 6) as a research perspective.

-2 Activity in Discrete-Event Systems
+2. Activity in discrete-event systems

-We re-introduce here the definitions of activity proposed in [16].
+We re-introduce here the definitions of activity proposed by Muzy and Hill.16

-2.1 Previous Definitions in Simulation
+2.1.
+Previous definitions in simulation